Justin Timberlake: 2004–2007: Films and FutureSex/LoveSounds

 The album's lead single, "SexyBack", was performed by Timberlake at the opening of the 2006 MTV Video Music Awards and reached number-one on the Billboard Hot 100, where it remained for seven consecutive weeks.
 "My Love", the album's second single, also produced by Timbaland and featuring rapper T.I., reached number-one on the Hot 100, as did third single "What Goes Around...
 Comes Around".
 The song is reported to have been inspired by the break-up of his childhood friend and business partner, Trace Ayala, with actress Elisha Cuthbert.
 In October 2006, Timberlake said that he would focus on his music career rather than his film roles, specifying that leaving the music industry would be a "dumb thing to do at this point".
 He was the special guest performer at the 2006 Victoria's Secret Fashion Show where he sang "SexyBack", "My Love" and "LoveStoned".

 Timberlake hosted many music events, including the European MTV Music Awards in 2006.
 On December 16, 2006, Timberlake hosted Saturday Night Live, doing double duty as both host and musical guest for the second time.
 During this appearance, he and Andy Samberg performed an R&B song for a skit titled "Dick in a Box", which some radio stations aired as an unofficial single from Timberlake.
 Called "one of the most iconic musical moments in the show's history" by Billboard, it became a viral hit and one of the most viewed videos on YouTube at the time.
 Rolling Stone listed the skit at number three on their "50 Greatest 'Saturday Night Live' Sketches of All Time".
 The song earned him an Emmy Award and was later featured on The Lonely Island's debut album Incredibad.

 In January 2007, Timberlake embarked on the FutureSex/LoveShow tour.
-Following singles off the album, "LoveStoned/I Think She Knows (Interlude)" and "Until the end of Time", peaked within the top 20 on the Hot 100, while the sixth single "Summer Love" reached the top 10.
+Following singles off the album, "LoveStoned/I Think She Knows (Interlude)" and "Until the End of Time", peaked within the top 20 on the Hot 100, while the fourth single "Summer Love" reached the top 10.
 The song "Give It to Me", a Timbaland single on which Timberlake guests with Nelly Furtado, reached the Hot 100 number-one spot.
 Eventually, FutureSex/LoveSounds was added to the Rock and Roll Hall of Fame's musical library and archive.